Democratic Forces for the Liberation of Rwanda: Dispositions at merger

-Gerard Prunier presents a different picture to the ICG's assessment.
+Gérard Prunier presents a different picture to the ICG's assessment.
 As of approximately August 2001, he describes two separate ALiR groups, the 'old' ALiR I in North Kivu, made up of ex-FAR and Interahamwe, about 4,000 strong, and the 'new' ALiR II operating in South Kivu out of DR Congo government supported bases in Kasai and northern Katanga.
 Prunier says of ALiR II that '..it had over 10,000 men, and although many of the officers were old genocidaires most of the combatants were recruited after 1997.
 They were the ones that fought around Pepa, Moba, and Pweto in late 2000.'
 'The even newer FDLR had around 3,000 men, based in Kamina in Katanga.
 Still untried in combat, they had been trained by the Zimbabweans and were a small, fully equipped conventional army.'

 It is not clear which if either of these two accounts is correct.

 The ALiR is currently listed on the U.S. Department of State's Terrorist Exclusion List as a terrorist organization.